SixArne/Portfolio/docs/Vulkan/introduction.md

 ## Disclaimer

 This is by no way official documentation of Vulkan, but rather my own take and way of handling Vulkan code.
+By writing this myself I am forcing myself to do research on the workings of the vulkan API.

 ## What is Vulkan?